 Joint Healing & Injury Prevention

 Similar to the way the herb can help restore and build flexibility in joints, it can also create emotional flexibility as well.
-If you’re feeling stubborn or emotionally constrained, or like it’s difficult to adapt gracefully to changing situations – two common emotional responses in stressful times – try solomon’s seal.
+If you’re feeling stubborn or emotionally constrained, or like it’s difficult to adapt gracefully to changing situations – two common emotional responses in stressful times – try Solomon’s Seal.
+For this kind of work, you don’t need a lot – just a dropperful of tincture internally several times a day is sufficient.

 Easy To Cultivate

-It’s not very abundant in the wild, though, so make sure if you buy it that you get organically cultivated, and if you live in a cooler climate, definitely consider planting some: it’s beautiful and such amazing medicine!
+It’s not very abundant in the wild, though, so make sure if you buy it that you get organically cultivated.

 Join our newsletter for more herby goodness!